aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

-Finally, we should consider that employee training is not a one-time thing.
-AI technologies constantly change, hence there should be an approach of continuous education.
-This can work towards keeping employees engaged with the AI integration in the organization and help facilitate a cultural shift of AI adoption.
+Finally, it is worth noting that employee training is not a one-time thing.
+AI technologies constantly change, and hence there should be a culture of continuous education.
+This can work beneficial towards keeping employees engaged with the AI integration in the organization and help facilitate a cultural shift of AI adoption.